-''' G510 Introduction to Alcohol and Drug Counseling (3 cr.)
-G532 Introduction to Group Counseling (3 cr.)
-G552 Career Counseling: Theory/Practice (3 cr.)
-G567 Introduction to Marriage and Family Counseling (3 cr.)
-G575 Multicultural Counseling (3 cr.)
-G609 Interventions in Performance Psychology (3 cr.)
-G615 Psychopathology and Advanced Diagnosis (3 cr.)
-G622 Advanced Theories of Counseling (3 cr.)
-G632 Advanced Group Leadership (3 cr.) '''

-A relevant course related to counseling psychology practice from another department may be counted as a counseling psychology course at the discretion of the minor advisor.
+- § G505 Individual Appraisal: Principles and Procedures (3 cr.) - § G510 Introduction to Alcohol and Drug Counseling (3 cr.) - § G532 Introduction to Group Counseling (3 cr.) - § G552 Career Counseling: Theory/Practice (3 cr.) - § G567 Introduction to Marriage and Family Counseling (3 cr.) - § G575 Multicultural Counseling (3 cr.) - § G609 Interventions in Performance Psychology (3 cr.) - § G615 Psychopathology and Advanced Diagnosis (3 cr.) - § G622 Advanced Theories of Counseling (3 cr.) - § G632 Advanced Group Leadership (3 cr.) - § G650 Topical Seminar in Counseling Psychology (3 cr.) - § A relevant course related to counseling psychology practice from another department may be counted as a counseling psychology course at the discretion of the minor advisor.

-There are a number of other minors that you might choose that are less prescribed.
+Other minors (e.g., special education) that you might choose that are less prescribed.
 Again, please consult with your advisor as course offerings change and so that your minor can be as close to your personal goals as possible.